10 min

 Option A: Theme Nights

-• Monday: Meat + Vegetables
+• Monday: Meat + Vegetables (think steak and broccoli)

-• Tuesday: Egg-based meals
+• Tuesday: Egg-based meals (frittatas, omelets, egg salad)

-• Wednesday: Fish + Salad
+• Wednesday: Fish + Salad (salmon with greens)

-• Thursday: Leftovers
+• Thursday: Leftovers (the most underrated meal plan)

-• Friday: One-pot meals
+• Friday: One-pot meals (slow cooker saves the day)

-• Weekend: Experiment/eating out
+• Weekend: Experiment or eat out

 Option B: Protein-First Planning

-• Pick 3-4 proteins for the week
+• Pick 3-4 proteins for the week (chicken, ground beef, salmon, eggs)

 • Plan different vegetables and fats around each